Google Shopping Online Shop

 Here at Ten Thousand Foot View, we have many clients that sell products through an online shop, online store, e-commerce or whatever else you call it.
 Many of these clients come to us because they have had a rough time with SEO or because they have been running Google Ads campaigns in-house without much success.

-In this article, we’ll discuss key factors in making your online shop profitable with Google Ads.
-We will cover products, pricing, the elements that make a great store, the elements that make up great campaigns.
-We’ll also touch on how to use Analytics and how to put it all together.
+In this article, I’ll discuss key factors in making your online shop profitable with Google Ads.
+I will cover products, pricing, the elements that make a great store, the elements that make up great campaigns.
+I’ll also touch on how to use Analytics and how to put it all together.
 This article is not a procedural “how to” but rather should be viewed as a checklist of to-dos for building a great online store.

 Products